amedia/dbtwiz/README.md

 If you're using a dark background colour in your terminal, you should configure _dbtwiz_ to use bright colours for highlighting in previews and elsewhere to make the text more readable.

 Edit the config file to include `theme = dark` to achieve this.
+You will also need to delete the contents of the `.dbtwiz/models` directory within the project to rebuild the model info after changing theme.

 #### Preview formatter